codio-content/cs-intro-python-operators/.guides/content/B-4-Hashtables-29f2.md

 After 32 adds, the total cost is 62 units, and I hope you are starting to see a pattern.
 After $n$ adds, where $n$ is a power of two, the total cost is $2n-2$ units, so the average work per add is a little less than 2 units.
 When $n$ is a power of two, that’s the best case; for other values of $n$ the average work is a little higher, but that’s not important.
 The important thing is that it is $O(1)$.

-Figure  shows how this works graphically.
+The Figure below shows how this works graphically.
 Each block represents a unit of work.
 The columns show the total work for each add in order from left to right: the first two <span>adds</span> cost 1 units, the third costs 3 units, etc.

 ![image](/.guides/img/towers.jpg)